plger/scDblFinder_paper/README.md

 [Bioconductor vignette](https://bioconductor.org/packages/release/bioc/vignettes/scDblFinder/inst/doc/scDblFinder.html).

 The manuscript source file, including the code to generate the main figures, can be found in [paper/scDblFinder.Rmd](paper/scDblFinder.Rmd).
+Supplementary Figures are generated in [paper/supplementaries.Rmd](paper/supplementaries.Rmd).
-Other folders contain analyses which are then used by that file.
+Other folders contain analyses whose results are then used by those files.